2025 National Super League 4-Day Tournament

-The 2025 National Super League 4-Day Tournament is the third edition of the National Super League 4-Day Tournament, a first-class cricket competition that is being played in Sri Lanka.
-The tournament started on 13 March 2025 and the final match is scheduled to end on 30 April 2025.
-Five district cricket teams are taking part in the competition, organized by the Sri Lanka Cricket (SLC).
+The 2025 National Super League 4-Day Tournament was the fourth edition of the National Super League 4-Day Tournament, a first-class cricket competition that played in Sri Lanka.
+The tournament started on 13 March 2025, and the final match ended on 30 April 2025.
+Five district cricket teams took part in the competition, organised by the Sri Lanka Cricket (SLC).
 In March 2025, the SLC confirmed the fixtures for the tournament.